bao-project/bao-docs/source/development/contributing.rst

   tags are correctly added or updated;

-Review the code as much as possible by opening discussions and adding comments inline in the ``Files Changed`` tab of the PR, and opening a review.
+Review the code as much as possible by opening discussions and adding comments inline in the ``Files Changed`` tab of the :term:`PR`, and opening a review.
 When you are done click the ``Finish Review`` button and submit the review either by only commenting or requesting explicit changes.
-As the contributor addresses your concerns mark each item as resolved.
-When you are happy with the current state with the PR and agree it should be merged, add a final review with an explicit approval.
-Beware there might still be new commits after you have approved the PR and you might need or be asked to review it again.
+As the :term:`contributor` addresses your concerns mark each item as resolved.
+When you are happy with the current state with the :term:`PR` and agree it should be merged, add a final review with an explicit approval.
+Beware there might still be new commits after you have approved the :term:`PR` and you might need or be asked to review it again.

 Finally, although obvious, self-reviewing is prohibited.

 Final Approval and Merging
 **************************

-The final approval of the PR to ``main`` must be carried out by a **maintainer**.
+The final approval of the :term:`PR` to ``main`` must be carried out by a **maintainer**.
 They should verify the following checklist, although some of it might be automatically checked and enforced by GitHub: